mikeroyal/Algorithms-and-Data-Structures/README.md

  - Red-Black Tree
  - N-ary Tree

-[Hash Tables](https://docs.microsoft.com/en-us/powershell/scripting/learn/deep-dives/everything-about-hashtable?view=powershell-7.1)is a data structure, much like an array, except you store each value (object) using a key.
+[Hash Tables](https://docs.microsoft.com/en-us/powershell/scripting/learn/deep-dives/everything-about-hashtable?view=powershell-7.1) are a data structure, much like an array, except you store each value (object) using a key.
 It is a basic key/value store for mapping known as a hash function.

 [Stacks](https://www.thedshandbook.com/stacks/) is a linear data structure that store data in an order known as the Last In First Out (LIFO) order.